Bayesian method for fitting the low-energy constants in chiral perturbation theory: Fitting the LECs in ChPT

 \subsection{The NNLO fitting $L_i^r$ and $\widetilde{C}_i$}

 The $C_i^r$ to be fitted at the NNLO in this paper is the same as those in Ref. \cite{Yang:2020eif}.
 There exist 38 $C_i^r$, while the number of observables are 17.
 Hence, these 38 $C_i^r$ are combined into 17 linearly independent $\widetilde{C}_i$ before the fit.
 The definitions of $\widetilde{C}_i$ are in Appendix A in Ref. \cite{Yang:2020eif}.
-In the NNLO fit, not only $L_i^r$ but also $\widetilde{C}_i$ are fitted, but they are not fitted simultaneously.
-After all, 8 $L_i^r$ plus 17 $\widetilde{C}_i$ has a serious overfitting problem.
-Adopting the iteration method described in Sec. \ref{cd}.
-The final results of $L_i^r$ and $\widetilde{C}_i$ can be obtained.
+In the NNLO fit, $L_i^r$ and $\widetilde{C}_i$ are fitted simultaneously using the approach mentioned in Section \ref{cd}.

 The setting parameters are placed in Columns 8 to 10 in Table \ref{app table3} in Appendix \ref{app:B}.
-Figure \ref{fig:3} shows the NNLO fitting posterior PDFs of $L_i^r$.
-All the posterior PDFs are also similar to normal distributions.
-Table \ref{table30} lists the NNLO fitting results of $L_i^r$ with 17 inputs in the second column.
-Columns 3 and 4 are the NLO results with 12 and 17 inputs, respectively.
-Columns 5 and 6 are the results in Refs. \cite{Yang:2020eif,Bijnens:2014lea} for comparison.
-It can be seen that there is no significant change of the theoretical expected values between the NLO and NNLO fit, but the NNLO fitting theoretical errors have decreased, obviously.
-This is because that the NNLO contributions are known due to the fitting $\widetilde{C}_i$, the uncertainties of the truncation errors became smaller.
-In addition, the NNLO contribution can give more information, and $L_i^r$ are obtained more constraints.
-In other words, the behaviors of $L_i^r$ have been effectively restricted.
-Hence, $L_i^r$ gain smaller errors.
-It also can be seen that the difference between the 17 inputs at NNLO and 12 or 17 inputs at NLO are not very large, all within 20\%.
+All the parameters are given as Model B$_1$, because we have known nothing about the truncation errors.
+The prior of $\widetilde{C}_i$ can be found in Columns 6 and 7 in Table \ref{app table4} in Appendix \ref{app:B}.
+They're referred to the $C_i^r$ ranges given in Table IX in Ref. \cite{Yang:2020eif}.
+The blue part in Figure \ref{fig:nlo-corner-plots} shows the NNLO fitting corner plot of $L_i^r$.
+Column 4 in Table \ref{table27} lists the NNLO fitting results of $L_i^r$.
+Both Figure \ref{fig:nlo-corner-plots} and Table \ref{table27} indicate that there is no significant change of the theoretical expected values between the NLO and the NNLO fit.
+In addition, the NNLO fitting $L_i^r$ and their correlations with smaller theoretical errors, because it is the introduction of the NNLO contributions.
+Table \ref{table27} also indicates that the difference between the 17 inputs at NNLO and 12 or 17 inputs at NLO are not very large, all within 20\%.
 This indicates that this method is stable and does not cause an obvious change of $L_i^r$ as the order increases.
 This is exactly one of the motivations in this paper.